Panorama Orthopedics & Spine: Referral Targeting with Business Intelligence

-Panorama Orthopedics & Spine Center, based in Denver, Colorado, prides itself on delivering cutting-edge, quality orthopedic and wellness care to its patients.
-With offices in Golden, Westminster, and Highlands Ranch, as well as a variety of ancillary and specialty care centers throughout the metro area, Panorama assists its patients with orthopedic care all the way from diagnosis and surgery to rehabilitation and wellness services.
+Panorama Orthopedics & Spine Center, based in Denver, CO, prides itself on delivering cutting-edge, quality orthopedic and wellness care to its patients.
+With offices in Golden, Westminster and Highlands Ranch, as well as a variety of ancillary and specialty care centers throughout the metro area, Panorama assists its patients with orthopedic care all the way from diagnosis and surgery to rehabilitation and wellness services.
 Outstanding customer service, teamwork and accountability are integral to how the independent group of more than 30 orthopedic surgeons interacts with patients.
 And these same attributes are also the cornerstone of how Panorama approaches differentiating itself from the competition—including its marketing efforts.

 “Panorama has always taken marketing very seriously,” says Michele Bergh, Director of Marketing and Business Development at Panorama Orthopedics & Spine Center.
-“In this practice, we have very strong leadership and it’s made clear upfront what the expectations are for physicians around the level of work and the marketing of their practice.”
+“In this practice, we have very strong leadership, and it’s made clear upfront what the expectations are for physicians around the level of work and the marketing of their practice.”

-Therefore, when it came to Panorama’s attention that a competing orthopedic group would no longer be accepting insurance from two major commercial insurance providers, Panorama knew they had an opportunity to leverage the active engagement and teamwork of their physicians to gain a large new block of patient business.
+Therefore, when it came to Panorama’s attention that a competing orthopedic group would no longer be accepting insurance from 2 major commercial insurance providers, Panorama knew they had an opportunity to leverage the active engagement and teamwork of their physicians to gain a large new block of patient business.

 To be strategic about efforts, they needed additional intelligence on:

 With about 4,000 physicians considered as referral sources locally or within the state of Colorado, Panorama was already using Marketware as a central repository for taking notes and documenting interactions to referring with physicians.